ped-dyn-emp/PeTrack/docs/source/correction/correction-workflow.md

 Move trajectory point
-: You can correct mildly  misplaced points by going to the corresponding frame, and moving your cursor to the new location and pressing `Ctrl + left double click`.
+: You can correct mildly  misplaced points by going to the corresponding frame, and moving your cursor to the new location and pressing `⌃ Ctrl /⌘ Cmd + left double click`.
 Note that you can only move the point inside the head area (circle around the head).

-: If you would like to move a point further away, you can use `Alt + hold left click` to drag a trajectory point to a new location.
+: If you would like to move a point further away, you can use `Alt /⌥ Option + hold left click` to drag a trajectory point to a new location.

 : If you are already seeing many errors, you might want to delete all past or future tracking points and retrack to save you some time.